 English Tutor: Work with English language learners as an assistant in ESL classes or tutor clients one-on-one.

-Communications Assistant: The IIC seeks writer that can help convey the mission and community impact of the IIC by developing human interest stories, client interviews, and press releases.
+Communications Assistant: IICONN seeks writer that can help convey our mission and community impact, by developing human interest stories, client interviews, and press releases.
 Conduct outreach, fundraise, edit our newsletter, research for grants, and update brochures and flyers.

 Special Events Coordinator: Participate in planning and executing special events.